tum-pbs/pbdl-book/physgrad.md

 \Delta x_{\text{QN}} = -\eta \cdot \left( \frac{\partial^2 L}{\partial x^2} \right)^{-1} \frac{\partial L}{\partial x}.
 $$ (quasi-newton-update)

-where $\eta$, the scalar step size, takes the place of GD's learning rate and is typically determined via a line search.
+where $\eta$, the scalar step size, takes the place of GD's learning rate.
+As a further improvement, it is typically determined via a line search in many Quasi-Newton methods.
 This construction solves some of the problems of gradient descent from above, but has other drawbacks.

-**Units** 📏
+**Units and Sensitivity** 📏

 Quasi-Newton methods definitely provide a much better handling of physical units than GD.
 The quasi-Newton update from equation {eq}`quasi-newton-update` produces the correct units for all parameters to be optimized.
 As a consequence, $\eta$ can stay dimensionless.

+If we now consider how the loss changes via
+$L(x+\Delta x_{\text{QN}}) = L(x) + -\eta \cdot \left( \frac{\partial^2 L}{\partial x^2} \right)^{-1} \frac{\partial L}{\partial x} \frac{\partial L}{\partial x}  + \cdots $ , the second term correctly cancels out the $x$ quantities, and leaves us with a scalar update in terms of $L$.
+Thinking back to the example with a scaling factor $c$ from the GD section, the inverse Hessian in Newton's methods successfully gives us a factor of $1/c^2$ to couteract the undesirable scaling of our updates.

 **Convergence near optimum** 💎

 Quasi-Newton methods also exhibit much faster convergence when the loss landscape is relatively flat.
-Instead of slowing down, they instead take larger steps, even when $\eta$ is fixed.
+Instead of slowing down, they take larger steps, even when $\eta$ is fixed.
-This is because the eigenvalues of the inverse Hessian scale inversely with the eigenvalues of the Hessian, increasing with the flatness of the loss landscape.
+This is thanks to the eigenvalues of the inverse Hessian, which scale inversely with the eigenvalues of the Hessian, and hence increase with the flatness of the loss landscape.

 **Consistency in function compositions**

 So far, quasi-Newton methods address both shortcomings of GD.
 However, similar to GD, the update of an intermediate space still depends on all functions before that.
-This behavior stems from the fact that the Hessian of a function composition carries non-linear terms of the gradient.
+This behavior stems from the fact that the Hessian of a composite function carries non-linear terms of the gradient.

 Consider a function composition $L(y(x))$, with $L$ as above, and an additional function $y(x)$.
 Then the Hessian $\frac{d^2L}{dx^2} = \frac{\partial^2L}{\partial y^2} \left( \frac{\partial y}{\partial x} \right)^2 + \frac{\partial L}{\partial y} \cdot \frac{\partial^2 y}{\partial x^2}$ depends on the square of the inner gradient $\frac{\partial y}{\partial x}$.